drb/dns-fifty-three/README.md

 Pre-requisites
 -------------

-A YAML parser is required for the config files
+A YAML parser is required for the config files.

 `pip install pyyaml`

-BOTO is required to communicate with Route53
+BOTO is required to communicate with Route53.

 `sudo pip install -U boto`